Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 6. Awareness of the customer's shopping condition at every stage of the Path to Purchase allows you to understand their goals, the means they will want to use to achieve them, and the expectations they will form toward the online store.

-7. Therefore, you should tailor the Path to Purchase in terms of multichannel.
+7. Therefore, you should tailor the Path to Purchase in terms of omnichannel in order to achieve, among other things, enhanced customer experience.

 8. It's essential during optimization and designing to provide maximal consistency of the Path to Purchase.